 - Temple Grandin website – Temple offers a unique perspective as she is autistic.
 FAQ, articles and a place you can ask a personal question.
 Not focused on homeschooling, but a great resource for parents.

 - Learning Abled Kids – Recommended by a Mom whose son has complex learning abilities and disabilities.

 - Gifted Kids – a plethora of articles, ideas and tips for parents and educators of gifted children.

 Many Special Needs organizations and support groups connect through Facebook and have their own websites – a good place to start your search.

-- CRA – RDSP – savings plan that is intended to help parents and others save for the long term financial security of a person who is eligible for the disability tax credit, contributions are not tax-deductible, withdrawals not treated as income.
+- CRA – RDSP – savings plan to help parents and others save for the long term financial security of a person who is eligible for the disability tax credit, contributions are not tax-deductible, withdrawals not treated as income.